Ankara Metro: Ankaray

 Ankaray vehicles on the Ankaray line are Siemens-Adtranz-Ansaldobreda, S.P.A.
 (AnsaldoBreda) M1, M2, and M3 trains, which have a top speed of 80 km/h (operational speed: 38 km/h), and are equipped with regenerative braking.

 The system is served by 11 trainsets.
 Each trainset comprises 3 sets of 2 cars paired together.
 Each pair of cars is 29 m long, with 60 seats, and can transport a maximum of 308 passengers; thus each trainset is approximately 90 m long and can transport 925 passengers per train.
 The current passenger volume capacity on the Ankaray line is 27,000 passengers per hour per direction (PPHPD).

 Ankara Metro

 The original vehicles used on the M1 line are Bombardier Transportation-built modified versions of the sixth-generation H-series trains used on the Toronto subway.
 The Toronto trains on which they were based on were built in 1986 by the Urban Transportation Development Corporation (UTDC), a company later purchased by Bombardier.
 There are a total of 108 of these cars, which are usually configured as 18 six-car trainsets.
 The car's seats are made of rigid plastic, and are all arranged longitudinally.
 There are no forward- or rear-facing seats, and no seats at the front or rear of each car.
+All Bombardier-built cars were retired in 2019, following the merger of lines M1, M2, and M3.
+They still work on special days.

-In 2012, a large order of 324 subway cars from CRRC Zhuzhou was placed to supplement the fleet on line M1 and for use on the newer M2, M3 and M4 lines.
+In 2012, a large order of 342 subway cars from CRRC Zhuzhou was placed to supplement the fleet on line M1 and for use on the newer M2, M3 and M4 lines.
+The trains are three-car multiple units, of which two are coupled to make a total of 54 six-car trainsets.
+The first trains entered service together with the opening of Line M3 in February 2014.